AdwaithMenon/BCG-Gamma-Data-Science-Project_Predicting-Customer-Churn-for-PowerCo/README.md

     > Is churn driven by the customers' price sensitivity?

-After analyzing the feature importances, it appears that the feature in question (price sensitivity) does not have a significant impact on the model's performance and can be considered a minor factor.
+After analyzing the feature importances, it appears that the **feature in question (price sensitivity) does not have a significant impact on the model's performance and can be considered a minor factor**.
 Nonetheless, further experimentation is necessary to make a definitive conclusion.